 There will always be a point in the organization to start the code review process.
-However any change or a new introduction will always be resisted somehow.
-If the decision makers of the organization support the innovation, collaboration and continuous improvement process, then it’s and added advantage to get started.
-They need to be convinced about the ongoing and continuous improvement of the codes, their products and also their employees.
+However, any change or a new introduction will always be resisted somehow.
+If the decision-makers of the organization support the innovation, collaboration, and continuous improvement process, then it’s an added advantage to get started.
+They need to be convinced about the ongoing and continuous improvement of the codes, their products, and also their employees.

-Even if the decision makers are not that forward thinking or future oriented, you can get started through bottom up approach.
+Even if the decision-makers are not that forward-thinking or future-oriented, you can get started through a bottom-up approach.
 You can start with a few members or a team, prove the advantages of it.
 It will boost the productivity and confidence of the team and which will ultimately inspire others to follow the same.

 Few members might not step out of their comfort zone or might resist because they might have had some previous bad experiences.
 It is not good to force them to follow the process.
 Try approaching to them and encouraging them by convincing them to give it another try by making the process simple and light-weight.

 The developers should not review more than 200-400 lines of code (loc) at a single stretch.
-Human brains capability to find defects beyond 400 lines might diminish.
+The human brain’s capability to find defects beyond 400 lines might diminish.

 Developers should take their own time to review the code.
 One should not spend more than 60 minutes at a time with the aim to complete the code review backlog on time.
-Short Breaks can be taken to refresh the mind as research proves that taking breaks from a task over a period of time can greatly improve quality of work.
-Code review in small quantity with slower pace for a limited time results in effective review process.
+Short Breaks can be taken to refresh the mind as research proves that taking breaks from a task over a period of time can greatly improve the quality of work.
+Code review in small quantities at a slower pace for a limited time results in an ineffective review process.

 It is important for the authors to annotate their code as it serves as a guide for the reviewers through the changes and reasons behind code modifications or specific usage.

-It is commonly found that you team repeats the same mistakes over and over.
-Checklist proves to be effective way to frequently made mistakes.
-Checklist reminds the author and the reviewers to look over something that might miss out during the code review and ultimately improve their coding skills.
+It is commonly found that your team repeats the same mistakes over and over.
+A checklist proves to be an effective way to frequently made mistakes.
+The checklist reminds the author and the reviewers to look over something that might miss out during the code review and ultimately improve their coding skills.

-It is quite easy and common to see defects in negative context, however each bug is actually an opportunity for the individual and team to improve their code quality.
+It is quite easy and common to see defects in a negative context, however, each bug is actually an opportunity for the individual and team to improve their code quality.
 Reports generated from code reviews should be avoided in performance reports.
-Peer review can impact the interpersonal team relationships.
-Hence it is extremely liable for managers to create a positive culture, a culture of collaboration and learning in the peer review.
+Peer review can impact interpersonal team relationships.
+Hence it is extremely liable for managers to create a positive culture, a culture of collaboration, and learning in the peer review.

-You can create your own check list or many check lists are available online.
-I believe the below check list is good enough for you to get started with review process.
+You can create your own checklist or many checklists are available online.
+I believe the below checklist is good enough for you to get started with the review process.

 I would end this post with a simple note: